124 total views, 1 views today

 Hember is the principal variant of Hamber, phonetically identical in 18th century London.
 Children of a Hember father are recorded variously as Hember or Hamber in St Saviour's Southwark, and St Botolph without Aldgate, City of London.
 The records of the Watermen & Lightermen Company in Guildhall Library show Joseph Hember bound as an apprentice 13 May 1788, but surname spelled Hamber on 19 Aug 1802, a spelling adopted by his son Joseph, who served his apprenticeship 1821-1828.
 Several Hembers similarly changed their spelling to Hamber in the early 19th century.
 The 1881 census showed 50 Hembers, 27 living in Gloucestershire, specifically in Barton Regis, adjacent to Bristol, 7 in Brighton, 7 in Croydon and a scattering elsewhere.

-There are five separate origins to the name of Hamber in Britain.
+There are five separate origins to the current name of Hamber.

 (1) Hamber (also Hambert) from France